Skip to Main Content

 Overview

-Cardiogenic shock occurs when your heart suddenly can't pump enough blood to your body, creating an oxygen-deficient state.
-The condition is most often triggered by a severe heart attack.
-But it can also develop because of a viral infection, an abnormal heart rhythm, a blood clot blocking an artery in the lungs, or progression of preexisting congestive heart failure.
+Cardiogenic shock occurs when your heart suddenly can't pump enough blood, depriving your body of the oxygen it needs.
+The condition is most often triggered by a severe heart attack, but it can also develop due to a viral infection, an abnormal heart rhythm, a blood clot blocking an artery in the lungs, or the progression of preexisting congestive heart failure.

-UCSF is an international leader in cardiac care, offering conventional as well as experimental state-of-the-art therapies for all types and stages of heart disease.
-With a team that includes experts in general cardiology, interventional cardiology, heart failure, heart transplant surgery and other related specialties, we're able to provide the rapid, comprehensive treatment that patients in cardiogenic shock need.
+UCSF is an international leader in cardiac care, offering conventional as well as state-of-the-art therapies for all types and stages of heart disease.
+Our team includes experts in general cardiology, interventional cardiology, heart failure, heart transplant surgery and other related specialties.
+Working together, we provide the rapid, thorough treatment that people in cardiogenic shock need.

 Awards & recognition